datajoint/datajoint-docs/src/concepts/getting-started/table-definitions.md

 # Table Definitions

+DataJoint models data as sets of **entities** (rows) with shared **attributes** (columns or fields).
+These are visualized as tables with rows and columns.
+Each row represents a single entity and the values of all of its attributes.
+Each column represents a single attribute with a name and a datatype.
+Unlike rows in a spreadsheet, entities in DataJoint don't have names or numbers: they can only be identified by the values of their attributes.
+Defining a table means defining the names and datatypes of the attributes as well as the constraints to be applied to those attributes.

 To make it easy to work with tables in Python and Matlab, DataJoint APIs create a separate class for each table[^1].
 For example, the class `experiment.Subject` in the DataJoint client language may correspond to the table called `subject` on the database